 Yoga is a science of health management rather than a therapy for treating disease.
 However, medically, the efficacy of yoga has been studied in several chronic diseases, such as:

 It can help with these type of diseases through research showing changes in blood biomarkers, TNF-α – (excessive proinflammatory cytokine), serum cortisol levels (suggesting short-term anti-stress effects), and increased serum levels of DHEA-S (which buffers the negative effects of stress) to name a few.

 The promising benefits of yoga interventions has been additionally conducted for chronic pain, fibromyalgia, and chronic fatigue.

 We find that Yoga can be a phenomenal exercise routine independently.
-However, even if you are a runner, athlete or weight-lifter, Yoga is a great low-impact cross-training approach to build flexibility, core strength and overall push you outside your boundaries and comfort zone with movements and muscles that you do not normally use!
+However, even if you are a runner, athlete or weight-lifter, Yoga in Raleigh is a great low-impact cross-training approach to build flexibility, core strength and overall push you outside your boundaries and comfort zone with movements and muscles that you do not normally use!